The (Not-So-Secret) Struggle with Sunscreen

 Yes, melanin offers some natural defense, but not enough.
 UVA and UVB rays still affect deeper skin tones, leading to dullness, fine lines, and broken capillaries.
 The bigger issue?
 Finding a sunscreen that’s comfortable to wear every day and doesn’t leave a white cast.

-AgeScreen® SPF 40 solves that.
-It’s invisible on all skin types, including mine, absorbs quickly, and sits well under makeup.
+AgeScreen® SPF 40 tinted sunscreen solves that.
+It's invisible on all skin types, including mine, absorbs quickly, and sits perfectly under makeup.

 Need help choosing?
 Here’s how to choose the best face sunscreen